opcaic/docs/intro/installation-instructions.rst

 For information how to create your own game modules and deploy them, see :ref:`adding-new-games`.

+.. _graylog-installation:

 *************************************************
-(Optional) Installing Graylog for log aggregation
+Installing Graylog for log aggregation
 *************************************************

 Searching though the logs using ``journalctl`` is not very user friendly for inexperienced